akelmas/dining_philosphers_problem/README.md

 This program basically emulates a number of threads sharing same resources.
-Each thread represents a philosopher.
-The program accepts 7 arguments

-the program calcualates average time passed during philosophers thinking
+Each thread represents a philosopher. the program calcualates average time passed during philosophers thinking The program accepts 7 arguments

-ARG         DESC
-num_phsp    how many thread will be emulated min_think   the minimum amount of time (sec) that a thread waits before trying to access memory max_think   the maximum amount  of time (sec) that a thread waits. if a thread reaches maximum wait it immediately tries to access memory min_dine    the time dining takes at minimum max_dine    the maximum time until the thread state changes from hungry to thinking dst         determines the type of distribution to determine waiting amount. num         cycle count that how many times threads repeat the process.
+**num_phsp:**    how many thread will be emulated

+**min_think:**   the minimum amount of time (sec) that a thread waits before trying to access memory

+**max_think:**   the maximum amount  of time (sec) that a thread waits. if a thread reaches maximum wait it immediately tries to access memory

+**min_dine:**    the time dining takes at minimum

+**max_dine:**    the maximum time until the thread state changes from hungry to thinking

+**dst:**         determines the type of distribution to determine waiting amount.

+**num:**         cycle count that how many times threads repeat the process.

 ## Dependencies/Pre-requisites